Hello everyone,

 take several more

-it's "Original style", while another wrote it had "No Unity"...
-About three hundred copies of my small yellow
+it's "Original style", while another wrote it had "No Unity.
+Three hundred copies of my small yellow

-book, were sold...
-I guess it was not the 'Masterpiece' which I was dreaming about writing, when I was in high
+book were sold.
+I guess it was not the 'Masterpiece' was dreaming about writing in high

-school, but I was satisfied; I named it:"Crumbs from Manhattan."
+school, but I was satisfied and named it:"Crumbs from Manhattan."

 With Love and Light,